francetv/ftv-zoom-ios-view-controller-transition/README.md

 # francetv zoom ViewController Transition

+This project is part of [francetv zoom open source projects](https://github.com/francetv/zoom-public) (iOS, Android and Angular).

 ## Summary

 Simple Swift project demonstrating how the custom transition from the playlists screen to the player screen was made for **francetv zoom**, by implementing the `UINavigationControllerDelegate` and `UIViewControllerAnimatedTransitioning` protocols.

 ![](Example.gif)